 We have both generic and proprietary manufacturing processes that utilize a substantial amount of technology as the fabrication of integrated circuits is a highly complex and precise process.
 Minute impurities, contaminants in the manufacturing environment, difficulties in the fabrication process, defects in the masks used in the wafer manufacturing process, manufacturing equipment failures, wafer breakage or other factors can cause a substantial percentage of wafers to be rejected or numerous dice on each wafer to be nonfunctional.
 While we have significant expertise in semiconductor manufacturing, it is possible that some processes could become unstable.
-This instability could result in manufacturing delays and product shortages.
+This instability could result in manufacturing delays and product shortages, which could have a material adverse effect on our business.